ag-sanjjeev/HTML-Canvas-Reference/README.md

 ## Purpose

-This repository will helpful to understand and effective usages of the `HTML Canvas` tag with the help of `JavaScript`.
+This repository will helpful to understand and effective usages of the `HTML Canvas` tag with the help of `JavaScript` and Help with creating simple animations using it.

 ## Contents